-Adaptation pathways allow decision makers to phase short and long-term adaptation strategies over time to build resilience in the face of uncertainty.
-Adaptation pathways, which involves sequencing adaptation actions throughout the lifespan of a project, can facilitate cost-effective near-term implementation while planning for future needs that will be triggered by predetermined thresholds or tipping points.
+Adaptation pathways, which involves sequencing adaptation actions throughout the lifespan of a project, can facilitate cost-effective nearterm implementation while planning for future needs that will be triggered by predetermined thresholds or tipping points.
 Thresholds, or triggers, may be defined by observed sea level rise or other impacts such as flooding extent and frequency or cost to repair/replace damaged built or natural assets.
 Actions are typically agreed in advance, for example through collaborative community co-design.
+Figure 4.2 below shows a hypothetical adaptation pathway derived from the Baylands Goals Project 2015.
+In this example, decisions are triggered at certain thresholds of sea level rise.